 - can access resources for learning both in school and at home

-- recieve additional specialist support that they may need to achieve their potential (such as Speech and language interventions).
+- receive additional specialist support that they may need to achieve their potential (such as Speech and language interventions).

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding reaches the pupils that need it most.